liberapay/liberapay.com/README.md

 - `make pytest` only runs the python tests without recreating the test DB
 - `make pytest-re` does the same but only runs the tests that failed in the previous run

+### Tinkering with payments

+We depend on [MangoPay](https://www.mangopay.com/) for payments.
+If you want to modify that part of the code you'll need the [MangoPay API documentation](https://docs.mangopay.com/api-references/).

 ### Deploying the app

 Liberapay is hosted on [OpenShift Online](https://openshift.com/), which runs